U.S. Department of State, What It Does, How It Affects the Economy

 The State Department provides services, including passports, for citizens traveling and living abroad.
 It provides visas for foreigners visiting the United States.

-The State Department provides expertise to U.S. businesses operating overseas.
-It identifies opportunities It works to achieve fair business practices for U.S. firms.
+It also provides expertise to U.S. businesses operating overseas.
+It identifies opportunities for them.
+It works to achieve fair business practices for U.S. firms.

 Secretary of State

-The Secretary sits on the National Security Council with the Department of Defense, the CIA and the Treasury Secretary.
-They coordinate international relations, intelligence, and defense under the President's supervision.
+The secretary sits on the National Security Council with the heads of the Department of Defense, the CIA, and Treasury Department.
+They coordinate international relations, intelligence, and defense under the president's supervision.

 How It Affects the U.S. Economy

 The State Department affects the U.S. economy by negotiating trade agreements.
 These increase export opportunities for U.S. businesses by eliminating tariffs.
 Exports contributed $2.23 trillion in 2015.
-That's more than 10% of the nation's output.
+That's more than 10 percent of the nation's output.
 It boosts economic growth and creates jobs.
-For example, NAFTA increased growth by 0.5% a year.
-For more, see Free Trade Agreements Pros and Cons and U.S. Imports and Exports.
+For example, the North Atlantic Free Trade Agreement increased growth by 0.5 percent a year.
+As NAFTA is the largest free trade treaty in the world, its free trade agreement pros and cons greatly affect the U.S. economy, particularly in the area of U.S. imports and exports.

 The State Department reduces the economic volatility associated with terrorism.
 It promotes economic stability within other countries throughout the world.
 That makes it easier for U.S. companies to do business overseas.